 - Faster deployments

 Dockerfile is a shell script that defines all the tasks that need to be executed.
 From a docker file, you create a docker image; from the docker image, you create a docker container.

 Docker can be easily installed on various Linux platforms, Windows, or macOS.
 Check out this post on How to Install Docker on Ubuntu, CentOS, Debian, and Windows.

 Also, Docker Desktop is available to Windows and Mac machines.
 It is an executable application that is very easy to install and helps to build and containerize applications on Windows and Mac environments.

 - Enterprise Edition (EE)

 Docker enterprise edition comes with three versions – basic, standard, and advanced.
-The basic edition comes with docker platform, support, and certification, whereas standard and advanced editions come with container management and docker security scanning features added to the basic edition features.
+The basic edition comes with a docker platform, support, and certification, whereas standard and advanced editions come with container management and docker security scanning features added to the basic edition features.

 Mostly techies use Docker for free.
 But if you need advanced features, you can use the paid version of Docker.
 The pricing depends on features such as repository management, CI/CD features, user management, developer tools, and support options.

 Now that you know the fundamentals of Docker let me show you a very simple docker example.

 I am going to pull a hello-world docker image from DockerHub and build the image to create a docker container that will run the application.
 This image contains a simple application to print a hello message from Docker.